VincentBai-dotcom/browsetrace/DESIGN.md

 **Go HTTP Server**: Central data hub with HTTP API, manages SQLite database

-**Desktop App**: Optional GUI for casual users, embeds and manages server binary
+**Desktop App**: Optional GUI for data visualization

-**Python LLM Agent**: Independent AI workflows, queries events via HTTP API
+**MCP Server**: Exposes browsing data to Claude Desktop and other MCP clients via Model Context Protocol

 ## Monorepo Structure

-The project is organized as a monorepo containing all four components, with the desktop app embedding the Go server and Python agent as platform-specific binaries.
+The project is organized as a monorepo containing all four components.
+Developers typically run the Go server standalone and use the desktop app for optional data visualization.

 ### Directory Layout